normalnorway/newsgrab/README.md

     $ ./probe.py <url>

-If you see `datePublished` then you are lucky, because almost no manual work is required.
+If you see one `datePublished` then you are lucky, because almost no manual work is required.

 1. Create `newsgrab/parsers/<example_no>.py`